apache/doris/docs/en/docs/data-table/data-partition.md

    In summary, the deletion of a partition does not change the range of the existing partitions, but might result in gaps.
 When a partition is added via the `VALUES LESS THAN` statement, the lower bound of one partition is the upper bound of its previous partition.

-   In addition to the single-column partitioning mentioned above, Range Partitioning also supports **multi-column partitioning**.
+   In addition to the single-column partitioning mentioned above, Range Partitioning also supports <a id="range_multi_partition">**Range multi-column partitioning**</a> .
 Examples are as follows:

    ```text
     PARTITION BY RANGE(`date`, `id`)